Unity-Technologies/unity-relay-mirror-sample/Assets/UTPTransport/README.md

 }
 catch (Exception e)
 {
-    Debug.Log(e);
+    Debug.LogError(e);
 }
 ```

-You may now call the public functions in the "RelayNetworkManager" to either allocate a Relay server or join one via a join code.
+Once authenticated, you may use `UTP.RelayNetworkManager` to either allocate a Relay server or join a Relay server using a join code.